h7b/h7b-obsidian-public/docs/pages/obsidian-md/tips-obs/Publish vault with Obsidian Github Publisher and mkdocs.md

     - When publishing using [[github-publisher|GitHub Publisher plugin]], this [folder note feature](https://obsidian-publisher.netlify.app/github%20publisher/settings/upload/#folder-note) is also integrated
 - enable [no-auto-h1](https://github.com/ObsidianPublisher/obsidian-github-publisher/discussions/128#discussioncomment-5473672), which disable the automatic generation of h1 if no h1 is found.
 This help to solve [the problem of duplicated page's title and heading H1](https://github.com/ObsidianPublisher/obsidian-github-publisher/discussions/128)
 - enable the option to use only Unicode characters and all lower case in slugs
-    - [toc.slugify](https://squidfunk.github.io/mkdocs-material/setup/extensions/python-markdown/#+toc.slugify): applied for "Table of Contents"
-    - [pymdownx.tabbed.slugify](https://squidfunk.github.io/mkdocs-material/setup/extensions/python-markdown-extensions/?h=slugify#+pymdownx.tabbed.slugify): applied for "content tabs"
-    - [blog.post_slugify](https://squidfunk.github.io/mkdocs-material/setup/setting-up-a-blog/?h=slugify#+blog.post_slugify): applied for "blog post titles".
-Not available for free user at the moment since the [built-in blog plugin](https://squidfunk.github.io/mkdocs-material/setup/setting-up-a-blog/) is currently in "Sponsors only" tier (version insiders-4.23.0)
-    - [blog.categories_slugify](https://squidfunk.github.io/mkdocs-material/setup/setting-up-a-blog/?h=slugify#+blog.categories_slugify): applied for "categories in blog".
-Not available for free user at the moment
-    - [tags.tags_slugify](https://squidfunk.github.io/mkdocs-material/setup/setting-up-tags/?h=slugify#+tags.tags_slugify): applied for generating URL-compatible slugs from tags
+    - [toc.slugify](https://squidfunk.github.io/mkdocs-material/setup/extensions/python-markdown/#+toc.slugify): applied for "Table of Contents".
+Otherwise, I can also use the `Slugify anchor in markdown links` option from the [github-publisher plugin for Obsidian](https://github.com/ObsidianPublisher/obsidian-github-publisher)  to achieve the same behavior, as discussed with the plugin's author in [Discussion #131](https://github.com/ObsidianPublisher/obsidian-github-publisher/discussions/131)

 ### In-consideration plugins